-“The opportunity is for Adelaide to grow its position as a ‘destination city’ – a contemporary, well-governed and designed, global destination that attracts innovators, tourists, students, creative minds and entrepreneurs,.
+“The opportunity is for Adelaide to grow its position as a ‘destination city’ – a contemporary, well-governed and designed, global destination that attracts innovators, tourists, students, creative minds and entrepreneurs.

 “People are becoming less restricted by where they live and do business.
-Rather, they are actively seeking the benefits of smart urban design because they want quality of life and easy access to services, facilities and collaboration with others.”
+Rather, they are actively seeking the benefits of smart urban design because they want the quality of life and easy access to services, facilities and collaboration with others.”